 2. Are all secular, non religious marriage retreats the same?

 No. Some are group experiences with a set curriculum.
 Others are run by individuals trained in a particular model of couples therapy.
 And still other intensive retreats for couples are run by people of strong religious faith who open up their retreats to non-religious or non-Christian couples wanting an intensive marriage counseling experience.
 The term "non religious" doesn't indicate that the facilitator or therapist is agnostic.
 Only that the focus of treatment or the presentation involves a secular focus.
 This work can either be a science-based approach to helping couples or a secular model of therapy, or strictly psychoeducational.

 Atheists are typically welcomed in all but the most stringent or orthodox groups who run couples therapy retreats.
 However, not every person who is atheist or agnostic may feel comfortable attending a retreat with those who have strong non-secular affiliations.
-In these cases, it is best to look for an organization that emphasizes a science-based approach, or a model that has no religious ties.
+In these cases, it is best to look for an organization that emphasizes a science-based approach, or a model that announces itself as either being a non religious marriage retreat or one that has no religious ties.

 A group experience like The Art and Science of Love by the Gottman Institute invites groups of couples into an organized educational experience that has a science-based approach.

 In contrast, individuals with or without clinical or psychological training may work with couples for several hours or several days in a one-to-one setting.
 It surprises many people to learn that while words like "therapy" or "counseling" are often regulated terms that can only be used by licensed professionals, many people offer "couples retreats" or "marriage retreats" without any clinical or counseling experience at all!
 This can be particularly true of religious or ordained leaders who are free to offer pastoral counseling to those requesting it.

 5. Does "ecumenical" mean it won't require prayer?